|

 tons.
 Australia had a total of just five coal

+mining deaths last year.
 In a bid to alleviate the coal glut on the

 domestic market, China is continuing to support